hmchen47/DataScience/ML/MLNN-Hinton/07-RNN.md

     + dynamics is noisy $\to$ outputs generated from its hidden states is noisy $\to$ the exact hidden state unknown
     + best practice: infer a probability distribution over the space of hidden state vectors
   + inference: only tractable for two types of hidden state model
-    + two types of hidden state model: linear dynamic systems & hidden Markov models
+    + two types of hidden state models: linear dynamic systems & hidden Markov models
     + showing how RNNs differ

 + Linear dynamical systems (engineers perspective)